Support & FAQs

 What happens if a genetic finding is identified?

-Health navigation is included with every GeneSprout test.
-If your child's results identify a genetic finding, a member of our navigation team — led by pediatricians and rare disease specialists — will contact you to walk through the finding in plain language, answer your questions, and help you understand what next steps, if any, are recommended.
-You're never left to interpret a result alone.
+Health navigation is included if your child’s results identify a genetic finding.
+A member of our health navigation team — a pediatrician, rare disease specialist, or genetic counselor — will be available to you to walk through the finding in plain language, answer your questions, and help you understand what next steps, if any, are recommended.
+You are never left to interpret a result alone.

 Is my child's genetic data kept private?